JRubalcaba/BodyTemp/README.md

 The function ````theatmodelCpp()```` is just a RCpp version of the above, which makes the calculations more quickly.

-Any questions of comments, please contact me jg.rubalcaba@gmail.com
+Any questions please contact me jg.rubalcaba@gmail.com